Agaetis-IT/imerologio-cli/README.md

   <img src="example.gif" />
 </p>

+> **DISCLAIMER** : This project is a Work in Progress and not be ready to use in production.
+You can follow the progression [here](https://github.com/Agaetis-IT/imerologio-cli/projects/1) and your contribution is welcome :nerd_face:

 ## Why ?
 Starting new projects with Event Sourcing architecture usually require some time to bootstrap all the components and is often done by copy/paste of existing projects with all the drawbacks we know.